Fiber optic internet install

 City planning and neighborhood layout

-• The easier it is to access utilities and property easements (these are right-of-way or shared access points in a neighborhood) the more efficiently we can complete each phase of construction.
+• The easier it is to access utilities and property easements (right-of-way or shared access points in a neighborhood), the more efficiently we can complete each phase of construction.
 Complex street designs or limited access points can slow a crew’s progress.

 Weather and unexpected natural obstacles

-• Rain and bad weather can stop or slow any kind of construction project.
-Fiber installation is no exception.
+• Inclement weather can slow down any kind of construction project.
+Fiber construction is no exception.
+Snow, rain and frozen ground can cause fiber construction to slow or postpone.

 Local restrictions

-• Different areas have different allowances for construction hours.
+• Communities have different allowances for construction hours.
 In some cases, we can work as long as there’s daylight.
 In other cases, we’re restricted to specific hours during the week.
 Regardless of the crew’s availability, we must comply with local ordinances.

-These are where we place pedestals for equipment that supplies fiber service to several homes and businesses nearby.
-Weather permitting, we’ll install the pedestal very soon after crews dig the hole.
+The fenced holes show where we place pedestals for equipment that supply fiber service to homes and businesses nearby.
+Weather permitting, we’ll install the pedestal soon after crews dig the hole.
 In the meantime, it’s fenced in for your safety.

 • Check the legal description of your property on the deed.
 If you don't have a copy of your property deed, you can reach out to your county clerk to order a copy.

-• Try reaching out to your utility company to ask if they have easement information for your property.
+• Reach out to your utility company to ask if they have easement information for your property.

 • The zoning or mapping department is responsible for keeping records for your area and may be able to provide information about easements on your property.